space-wizards/space-station-14/README.md

 ## Contributing

 We are happy to accept contributions from anybody.
 Get in Discord if you want to help.
-We've got a [list of issues](https://github.com/space-wizards/space-station-14-content/issues) that need to be done and anybody can pick them up.
+Feel free to check the [list of issues](https://github.com/Verbalase/Goob-Station/issues) that need to be done and anybody can pick them up.
 Don't be afraid to ask for help either!
-Just make sure your changes and pull requests are in accordance with the [contribution guidelines](https://docs.spacestation14.com/en/general-development/codebase-info/pull-request-guidelines.html).
+While Goob doesn't use the [contribution guidelines,](https://docs.spacestation14.com/en/general-development/codebase-info/pull-request-guidelines.html) you can feel free to if you want to check your stuff.

 We are not currently accepting translations of the game on our main repository.
 If you would like to translate the game into another language consider creating a fork or contributing to a fork.